Rees Myers was established in 2004 with the core objective to cater to the legal needs of clients from around the world.

 Conditional Fee Agreement - whilst we appreciate that in some instances clients may not be able to meet our legal fees, in exceptional cases, we can enter into a Condition Fee Agreement which would allow clients to pay our fee from the money they are awarded.
 This is available in most employment cases.
 A percentage is agreed with clients at the onset of the case.
 If the case is not successful, you will not be required to make a payment towards our fees.

-We value our client at Rees Myers and we will continue to provide a bespoke legal service to clients with the operus mondi 'professionalism, reliability and results'.
+We value our clients at Rees Myers and we will continue to provide a bespoke legal service to clients with the operus mondi 'professionalism, reliability and results'.

 If you require legal representation or advice you should get in touch with us by following the link below.